 OTT Apps refers to “Over-The-Top” applications that offer services over the Internet, bypassing the traditional distribution methods.
 These applications are accessed over the internet using mobile data or Wi-Fi thereby eliminating the need to use the network of a service provider.
 An OTT backend usually handles all the media, users, subscriptions, security and rights of the OTT platform.

 The cost of OTT service is much less than what the traditional service providers charge for their services.
 Consumers are showing more interest in OTT apps because of multiple factors like their interesting features, cost-effectiveness and entertainment options.
 There are many OTT apps available in the market.
-They offer a wide range of contents like video streaming, gaming, Instant Messaging, audio-video calling, VoIP and many more.
+They offer a wide range of content like video streaming, gaming, Instant Messaging, audio-video calling, VoIP and many more.

 Instant Messaging and Voice Call with OTT Apps